icebob/fastest-validator/README.md

 # Built-in validators

 ## `any`
-This is not validate the type of value.
-Accept any types.
+This does not do type validation.
+Accepts any types.

 ```js
 let schema = {